 - What kind of quality of life do your customers want?

-- What do customers need vs. prefer vs. ‘nice-to-have’?
+- What do customers need vs. want vs. ‘nice-to-have’?

 - How would you like your customers to feel about your product?

-The whole marketing environment
+The whole market environment

 From market research to market-driven

 If you translate your market research into market requirements, and then meet those market requirements with Product requirements you can be certain your end-product has truly been created by the target customers and the market.

 If you do this well, now all you need to do to make your millions is build a great Product!

 Liked this blog?

 Learn how to be a Product Marketing Master at our Essentials of Product Marketing course.